Year Released: 2014

 “I didn’t risk my life to bring democracy to Iraq.
 I risked my life for my buddies, to protect my friends and fellow countrymen.”
 Chris Kyle

 They just don’t get it.
-All those sanctimonious critics labeling American Sniper a war-mongering film celebrating a killer.
+All those sanctimonious critics in 2014 labeling American Sniper a war-mongering film celebrating a killer.
 Fortunately, the American public does get it, to the tune of its record-shattering opening that has netted over $100 million so far.

 Michael Moore, Seth Rogen, and Dennis–“The real American Sniper was a hate-filled killer”–Jett, who incidentally never saw the film but based his UK Guardian critique on the trailer only, are hopelessly out of touch with the real world.